Jorghi12/Neural_Network/README.md

 # Neural_Network

-A two layer Neural Network written in R.
+In this repository holds multiple Neural Network implementations and other ML implementations.